moostee/easy-cash/README.md

 #EasyCash Service

-This is a minimalist service of a loan application I developed for my previous employer.
+This is a minimalist service of a loan application.

 Its a system that manages and disburses loans to application user and the admin can manage user/loans and loan configurations.